ece396-source-separation/ece396-source-separation.github.io/index.md

 First, the raw audio:

 <audio controls>
-<source src="assets/audio/sx98_raw.wav" type="audio/wav">Your browser does not support the audio element.</audio>
+<source src="assets/audio/conv-tasnet/adam-savage.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 <audio controls>
-<source src="assets/audio/sable_raw.wav" type="audio/wav">Your browser does not support the audio element.</audio>
+<source src="assets/audio/conv-tasnet/sable.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 Next, we mix the two audio sources together:

 <audio controls>
-<source src="assets/audio/mixed-sable.wav" type="audio/wav">Your browser does not support the audio element.</audio>
+<source src="assets/audio/conv-tasnet/mix.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 Finally, we can run the audio through the network and generate two mixtures:

 <audio controls>
-<source src="assets/audio/mixed-sable_est1.wav" type="audio/wav">Your browser does not support the audio element.</audio>
+<source src="assets/audio/conv-tasnet/est1.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 <audio controls>
-<source src="assets/audio/mixed-sable_est2.wav" type="audio/wav">Your browser does not support the audio element.</audio><br/>
+<source src="assets/audio/conv-tasnet/est2.wav" type="audio/wav">Your browser does not support the audio element.</audio><br/>

-The unmixed audio sounds very close to the original, save for some small artifacts in the left estimation when the speaker says the word "question" (headphones make it easier to hear this artifact).
-These high accuracy estimations show great promise for creating a source separation system using Conv-TasNet.
+The unmixed audio sounds relatively close to the original, but there are some artifacts still present in the beginning of the estimation on the right.
+However, the relatively clean results show that this network is a viable choice for source separation.

 ## Hardware and Real Time Considerations